Joshua9195/JoshuaAnidi91/README.md

 Welcome to my GitHub profile!

 ## 👨‍💻 About Me
-I am a Business & Data Analyst with a passion for uncovering insights from data and communicating impactful stories.
-Currently, I’m upskilling in Python, SQL, Excel, and Power BI, and I use GitHub to explore data projects and document my learning journey.
+I am a Data Analyst transforming raw data into meaningful insignts by integrating the DATA lifecycle i.e Data collection, storage, processing, Analysiong, Visualizing and interpreting.
+I am proficient in my technical skills (SQL, Excel, Power BI), Analytical skills and communication skills.
+This repository serves as a portfolio to explore data projects and document my learning journey.

 ## 💡 What I Do
 - Gather & organize data from various sources